openhab/openhab-addons/bundles/org.openhab.binding.mqtt.espmilighthub/README.md

 Now when you use any Milight remote control, you will see MQTT topics being created that should include `level` and `hsb` in the messages.
 If you see `brightness` and not `level`, then go back and follow the above setup steps.

-You can use this linux command to watch all MQTT topics from milight:
+You can use this linux command to watch all MQTT topics from Milight:

 ```
 mosquitto_sub -u usernamehere -P passwordhere -p 1883 -v -t 'milight/#'